The policy of Belgium within the EU

 Objectives for Belgium

-Belgium subscribes to the importance of the digital strategy, with the development of new technologies, a functioning single digital market and open data management according to a uniquely European approach.
-This always with an eye on the role and place of SMEs, crucial to Belgian's economy, in the digital ecosystem and supporting SMEs in their further digitisation; the need for adequate funding (Digital Europe Programme (DEP), Connecting Europe Facility (CEF), MFF, Horizon Europe); respect for privacy, the need for e-skills (upskilling/reskilling), and with a good balance between costs and benefits (cyber security).
+Belgium subscribes to the importance of the digital strategy that involves the development of new technologies, a future-oriented telecommunications infrastructure and a functioning single digital market, all of which with respect for European values and a uniquely European approach.
+While pursuing these concepts, Belgium's eye will always be directed towards the role and the place of SMEs within the digital ecosystem.
+SMEs are crucial to the country's economy, and Belgium supports their efforts to become more digital and their need for adequate funding (Digital Europe Programme (DEP), Connecting Europe Facility (CEF), MFF, Horizon Europe).
+Belgium also upholds respect for privacy, while addressing the need for e-skills (by upskilling/reskilling) and maintaining a good balance between costs and benefits (cybersecurity).

-Belgium also supports the promotion and development of a stable framework for data infrastructure, as well as securing and harmonising the digital market.
-The goal is to foster European competitiveness while reducing market fragmentation.
-The principles of interoperability, connectivity and transferability are critical to this infrastructure, as is incorporating ethical rules which are consistent with data protection.
+Belgium also supports the promotion and development of a stable framework for data infrastructure and does what it can in order to secure and harmonise the digital market.
+The goal is to further Europe's competitiveness while reducing market fragmentation.
+The principles of interoperability, connectivity and transferability are critical to this infrastructure, as is incorporating ethical rules that are consistent with data protection.

-Given Belgium's calls for further digitisation, it regularly joins initiatives of other Member States that share Belgian priorities.
-Belgium therefore wants to defend Belgian interests by cooperating with other EU Member States.
-As such, Belgium remains positive towards the European project.
+As Belgium is in favour of further digitalisation, it regularly backs initiatives generated by other Member States that share the same priorities that Belgium itself upholds.
+Belgium therefore intends to defend Belgian interests by cooperating with other EU Member States.
+As such, Belgium's outlook towards the European project remains a positive one.